sefffal/PlanetOrbits.jl/README.md

 If you have an image of a system, you can warp the image as if each pixel were a test particle following Kepler's laws.
 This is an easy way to see what a disk or a system of planets would look like at a time other than when it was captured.

-To make this possible, DirectOrbits.jl can create `OrbitalTransformation` objects.
+To make this possible, PlanetOrbits.jl can create `OrbitalTransformation` objects.
 These follow the conventions set out in CoordinateTransformations.jl and are compatible with ImageTransformations.jl.

 Example: